edgelesssys/contrast/docs/docs/architecture/attestation.md

 ![Attestation flow of a confidential pod](../_media/attestation-pod.svg)

-Figure 2: ttestation flow of a confidential pod.
+Figure 2: Attestation flow of a confidential pod.
 Based on the layered attester graphic in [RFC 9334](https://www.rfc-editor.org/rfc/rfc9334.html#figure-3).

 Pods run in Contrast's [runtime environment](../components/runtime.md) (B), effectively within a confidential VM.
 During launch, the CPU (A) measures the initial memory content of the confidential VM that contains Contrast's pod-VM image and generates the corresponding attestation evidence.